Nilges Draher LLC

 We fight for your rights

-When you contact us, we’ll start by listening to your story.
+When you contact us, we'll start by listening to your story.
 We want to know two things: the problem, and your desired outcome.
 Do you want to stay at your current job with changes, or is it time to move on?
 Have you been financially harmed and need to seek damages?
+Depending on the situation, we'll explain what we may be able to do within the constraints of Ohio and federal law.
 Some of the actions we may take on your behalf include:

 • Review contracts and agreements and determine whether they are legally enforceable.